RupakMukherjee/TARA/README.md

 TARA
 ===============================================

-Multi dimensional Navier-Stokes equation solver using pseudo-spectral algorithm.
+Multi dimensional Navier-Stokes equation solver using pseudo-spectral and WENO algorithms for spatial discretization and explicit time iterators.

 Contributors